neuralpain/oneclickwinrar/README.md

 ## Naming patterns

 > [!NOTE]
 > If you do not see a `.cmd` extension in the file name, **do not add it**.
 This just means that you have `"Show file name extensions"` disabled in Windows Explorer.
 No, **you do not need to enable it**.
-Just continue customizing the script without adding the extension.
+Just continue to configure the script without adding the extension.

 ### Complete naming pattern (supported by oneclickrar.cmd)